BMO Mortgage Rates & Reviews

 • As a way to pay for education costs

-The process to set up your BMO Homeowner Readiline is simple, starting when you meet with a mortgage advisor for either a new mortgage or to add on a BMO home equity line of credit.
-You will need to bring some documents such as government issued ID and proof of employment, among other documents depending on your situation.
-Then after you have set up Homeowner Readiline, you will have access to your line of credit through your bank account online or through your BMO bank branch.
+The process to set up your BMO Homeowner Readiline is simple.
+You can start by meeting with a mortgage advisor for either a new mortgage or to add on a BMO home equity line of credit to your existing mortgage.
+You will need to provide some documents, such as a government-issued ID and proof of employment, among others, depending on your situation.
+After you have set up Homeowner Readiline, you will have access to your line of credit through your bank account online or through your BMO bank branch.

 Other Bank of Montreal Mortgage Products